-I am delighted to have the opportunity to introduce to you the Specialised Curriculum offer for September 2023.
+I am delighted to have the opportunity to introduce to you the Specialised Curriculum offer for September 2024.
 This booklet gives you information about the exciting curriculum opportunities that will be available to your child.
-To assist in these important decisions, there will be a Specialised Curriculum Evening on Thursday 9th March 2023.
-This will be an opportunity to discuss the progress made in subjects as
+To assist in these important decisions, there will be a Specialised Curriculum Evening on Thursday 29 February 2024.
 This will be an opportunity to discuss the progress made in subjects as well as explore and ask questions about the potential courses on offer.

-In order to assist you further we have set up the Specialised Curriculum page on the website to guide you through the following:
+In order to assist you further we have set up the Specialised Curriculum page on the website to guide you through the following-

-- Online guides for each subject including video presentations from subject teachers about the courses on offer aswell as written guidance and information about each subject. - Recorded presentation on the process and a 'How to' guide to filling in the Google Options Form. - Information on the different specialised routes students will have been encouraged to follow.
-Your child will receive a letter relating to this in March.
+- Online guides for each subject including video presentations from subject teachers about the courses on offer as well as written guidance and information about each subject. - Recorded presentation on the process and a 'How to' guides to filling in the Google Form. - Information on the different specialised routes students will have been encouraged to follow.
+Your child will receive a letter relating to this shortly.

 At Buckler's Mead Academy, we have high expectations for all and seek to ensure that every student has access to a wide range of qualifications and choices.
-Our aim is to balance personal choice while, making sure that all students have a broad and balanced curriculum that prepares them for future careers and pathways.
-Students will be sent a link to a google form for their recommended specialised route.
-This will need to be completed by the deadline Monday 13th March 2022.
-If you are unable to access the form, then you may contact your child's Tutor, who will support you to compete the form.
+Our aim is to balance personal choice while making sure that all students have a broad and balanced curriculum that prepares them for future careers and pathways.
+In order to improve this process further and make sure we are able to provide the courses that students wish to study, we run our choices process in two stages.